This is an inline carousel of images and or videos of this pet.

 Come Meet Our Pets...

-We have adoption events at headquarters located in Columbia, MD.
+We have adoption events in several of our foster homes whenever the need arises.
 We also have regularly scheduled events in local pet stores throughout the metropolitan region.

 Our Adoption Process...

 Prior to adoption, we ask that people fill out an application: http://www.friendsofrabbits.org/adoptionform.htm